US Careers Hub: How to Find Low-Competition Keywords Using Google Trends: An Adsense Blogger Beginner's Guide

 Suppose you discover:

-This keyword is more focused than simply targeting "ChatGPT."
+This keyword is more specific than targeting just 'ChatGPT.

-This makes it easier to rank and more likely to attract engaged readers.
+This will make it easier to rank and more likely to get a reader's attention.

 Before writing the article, search the keyword in Google.